-I will remember this place and those selfless men’s names for the rest of my life; Jeff Allen and Shane Heath.
-Every July 22nd, I will think of your mothers, fathers, and their fellow Yellow Shirts.
+I will remember this place and those firefighters’ names for the rest of my life; Jeff Allen and Shane Heath.
+And, every July 22nd, I will think of your mothers and fathers, and their heroic Yellow Shirt brothers and sisters.

-How to get to the Cramer Fire Firefighter Memorial
+How to get to the Cramer Fire Firefighters Memorial

-Marker is at or near this postal address: US Forest Service Indianola Ranger Station, North Fork ID 83466, United States of America.
+The Cramer Fire Firefighters Memorial Marker is at or near the postal address: US Forest Service Indianola Ranger Station, North Fork ID 83466, United States of America.
 Click here for directions.

-Park and cross the footbridge over Indian Creek.
-The memorial is also visible from Indian Creek Road, Forest Road 36, immediately west of the Station.
+Visitors can park in the gravel lot and cross the footbridge over Indian Creek.
+The Cramer Firefighters Memorial is also visible from Indian Creek Road, Forest Road 36, immediately west of the Ranger Station.

 ✰ PRO TIP ✰ There’s tons of camping along the Salmon River!
 Check out RV Life’s RV Trip Wizard campground reviews that provides great suggestions for all types of camping.